Cape Romano Domes Home Intriguing Florida Story

 Originally built 20 feet from the water, the storms and beach erosion have been sinking the structures into the sea

 Compiled from Satellite images from Google Earth and Dome images from Cape Romano Facebook

 By 2004, the domes were at the water’s edge.
 In 2005, the domes were sold with plans from the new owner to move them inland and renovating the interior.
 Then Hurricane Wilma came through the area further eroding the beachfront, making the dome’s foundation completely unstable.
 The owner wanted to save the home by moving it, but the plans were not approved by code enforcement and agencies.
 In 2007, the owner was given the option to either demolish the house or remove it completely.
 He has been refusing and growing fines to nearly 1 million dollars from Collier County in the years since for not demolishing the property.

-In 2015, a movement was started to move the domes to an underwater location where they could become a reef, but it didn't get funded.
-Many don’t want them touched since they have become a part of the culture.
-The Domes are boosting tourism as this unique structure slowing sinking into the sea is being viewed by some as a historic landmark that people travel from around the world to see.
-Local boating captains promote trips to view these historic domes.
+In 2015, a movement was started to move the domes to an underwater location where they could become a reef, but it didn’t get funded.
+Many didn’t want them touched since they had become a part of the culture.
+The Domes boosted tourism as this unique structure slowly sinking into the sea is being viewed by some as a historic landmark that people traveled from around the world to see.
+Local boating captains promoted trips to view these historic domes.

-Just two years ago, in 2017, all 6 domes were still above water.
-Then Hurricane Irma hit and sank 2 of the domes.
+In 2017, all 6 domes were still above water.
+Then Hurricane Irma hit in 2017 and sank 2 of the domes.
 Then came Hurricane Ian in 2022, which took the last 4 domes.

 The domes in August of 2022 before the Hurricane Ian took them

 We were fortunate to be able to see the domes in August of 2022.
 We chartered with Eco Endeavors in a once in a lifetime excursion.